How To Make Thai-Style Milk Tea - With a Twist!

 2 whole cloves

-1 cup (240 ml) half and half, plant-based milk of your choice, or condensed milk
+1 cup (240 ml) your choice of half and half, plant-based milk, or condensed milk

 A cup of ice